Thursday, May 7, 2026

 But if you don't feel like carving, there's another option.
 Chop sticks (the wooden kind they give you at Chinese restaurants) already come with a flat edge.
 The end of the chopstick is in the shape of a square, not in the shape of a triangle, but it will still work for many of the cuneiform alphabets as it still gives you that wedge shape.
 The only shape you can't do is a straight down triangle stamp, which not all cuneiform alphabets use.

 Next, you flatten out a piece of play dough or air dry clay (which can be bought at Hobby Lobby, Micheal's, and various other hobby stores).
-If using clay I suggest doing this on a surface like a plastic place mat...or a paper plate, plastic wrap or another disposable surface, as clay tends to stick to things and be hard to clean.
+If using clay I suggest doing this on a surface like a Plastic baggie (which can also be used to store the clay beforehand), since clay tends to stick to stuff.
+You can put the clay in the baggie and something like a plate or rolling pin to press it flat.
+You can also plastic place mat or paper plate, and cover it with plastic wrap to keep it from sticking to whatever you use to press it flat.

 Then, using one of the alphabets linked below (under the video) use the method shown in the video to make your cuneiform.
 Notice how he uses the edge to make wedge shaped impressions.
 You don't need to "trace" out triangles, but use the natural shape of the stylus to make those for you.